Skip to content

 Description

-Default timeframe for futures and options commands.
+Default timeframe for futures commands.
 Defaults to 3M.
 Valid values: 1W, 2W, 1M, 3M, 6M, 1Y, 3Y, ALL.
 Overridden by the SHARPE_DEFAULT_TIMEFRAME environment variable.

 • Name